codevonnie/fourthyearproject/README.md

 This Branch is the Members side of the Membership Project, Aka "The Mobile App".

-The Mobile App is an ionic application and was developed in NodeJs.
+The Mobile App is an Ionic application and was developed in Visual Studio Code.

 The Mobile App Enables Members to:

-* Login to Personal Account.
+* Login to Personal Account
-* Update/Delete Personal Info.
+* Update/Delete Personal Info
-* Send SOS Messages to Associated Business With Geolocation.
+* Send SOS Messages to associated Business With geolocation coordinates
-* Check-in to bussiness with the Personal BarCode.
+* Check-in to bussiness with a personalised QR Code

 ## Running the Mobile App